theriddl3r/codersapp/README.md

 # codersapp
-this api use netcore 3.1
+this app use netcore 3.1

 commands: